-STATUS DESCRIPTION

-AU Audit

-Е Expulsion

-I Incomplete

-IP In Progress

-NP No Pass

-Р Pass

-S Suspension

-W Withdrawal

-WF Withdrawal Failure

-WI Withdrawal Investigation

-HW Hardship Withdrawal

-EW Emergency Withdrawal

-AU-AUDIT

-"AU" indicates that the student attended the course without expectation of receiving credit or a grade.
+STATUS DESCRIPTION AU Audit The student attended the course without expectation of receiving credit or a grade. Е Expulsion A permanent separation from the Institute, with no possibility of return.

-E-EXPULSION

-"E" indicates a permanent separation from the Institute, with no possibility of return.
 Initiated by the Institute as a punitive action.

-I-INCOMPLETE

-"I" indicates when students have completed most of the required work for a course and submitted passing work, but circumstances beyond their control prohibit them from taking the final exam or completing coursework by the final due date.
+I Incomplete Students who have completed most of the required work for a course and submitted passing work, but circumstances beyond their control prohibit them from taking the final exam or completing coursework by the final due date.
 The "I" grade is included in the PACE calculation.

-IP-IN PROGRESS

-"IP" indicates that the grade was not available from the instructor at the time the transcript was printed.

-NP-NO PASS

-"NP" is given for courses where a letter grade is not required.
-"NP" means that the student has not successfully completed the requirements of the course, but there is no impact on the GPA.
+IP In Progress The grade was not available from the instructor at the time the transcript was printed.
+NP No Pass For courses where a letter grade is not required.
+"NP" means that the student has not successfully completed the requirements of the course, but there is no impact on the GPA. Р Pass For courses where a letter grade is not required.

-P-PASS

-"P" is given for courses where a letter grade is not required.
 Some examples of this are internship, seminar, and thesis courses.

-S-SUSPENSION

-"S" indicates a temporary separation, for a specific period of time (usually one calendar year), from the Institute with the option of a possible future return.
-Initiated by the Institute as a punitive action.

-In order for student to return at the end of the suspension, the student must reapply.
+S Suspension A temporary separation, for a specific period of time (usually one calendar year), from the Institute with the option of a possible future return.
+Initiated by the Institute as a punitive action. • In order for student to return at the end of the suspension, the student must reapply.
 This does not result in an automatic reinstatement.

-W-WITHDRAWAL

-"W" indicates removal of a student from a course or the Institute, which may or may not allow for future readmission.

-- Withdrawal from a course or courses equates to the grade of "W". - " Does not affect cumulative GPA. - · Withdrawal from the Institute equates to the status of "W".

-WF-WITHDRAWAL FAIL

-"WF" indicates a removal of student from a course or the Institute, which may or may not allow for future readmission.

-- Withdrawal from a course (after deadline for "W"), equates to the grade of "WF". - " This does affect cumulative GPA just like an "F" grade would. - Withdrawal from the Institute (after deadline for "W") equates to the status of "WF".

-2A grade "C" (for 2.0 quality points) or better is required to earn credit for graduate-level classes.

-3 A grade "C-" (for 1.7. quality points) or better is required to earn credit for undergraduate-level classes.

-WI-WITHDRAWAL INVESTIGATION

-"WI" indicates a withdrawal done by the student in an attempt to avoid investigation for a possible offense.

-- This status documents that the student is under investigation but has chosen to withdraw of their own volition, in an attempt to avoid possible consequences. - Once investigation is complete, this status and pertinent grades will be changed according to the outcome.

-HW-HARDSHIP WITHDRAWAL

-"HW" indicates a removal of student from a course or the Institute, due to a situation beyond their control, involving a documented significant illness or life altering event that prohibits the student from carrying on with their studies.

-Student will receive a W grade, which does not affect cumulative GPA.

-EW-EMERGENCY WITHDRAWAL

-"EW" indicates a removal of student from a course or the Institute, due to hardship withdrawal caused directly by a documented COVID situation.

-Student will receive a W grade, which does not affect cumulative GPA.
+W Withdrawal Removal of a student from a course or the Institute, which may or may not allow for future readmission.
+Withdrawal from a course or courses equates to the grade of "W".
+Does not affect cumulative GPA, however, it affects PACE.
+Withdrawal from the Institute equates to the status of "W".
+WF Withdrawal Failure Removal of a student from the Institute, which may or may not allow for future readmission.
+Withdrawal from the Institute (after deadline for "W"), equates to the status/grades of "WF" and affects the cumulative GPA or PACE just as an "F" grade would.
+WI Withdrawal Investigation A withdrawal done by the student in an attempt to avoid investigation for a possible offense.
+This status documents that the student is under investigation but has chosen to withdraw of their own volition, in an attempt to avoid possible consequences.
+Once investigation is complete, this status and pertinent grades will be changed according to the outcome.
+Does not affect cumulative GPA, however, it affects PACE HW Hardship Withdrawal Removal of a student from a course or the Institute, due to a situation beyond their control, involving a documented significant illness or life altering event that prohibits the student from carrying on with their studies.
+Student will receive a W grade, which does not affect cumulative GPA, however, it affects PACE.
+EW Emergency Withdrawal Removal of student from a course or the Institute, due to hardship withdrawal caused directly by a documented COVID situation.
+Student will receive a EW grade, which does not affect cumulative GPA or PACE.